BookStackApp/BookStack/.github/CODE_OF_CONDUCT.md

 * Avoid using a negative or harsh tone in communication, Even if the other party is being negative themselves.
+* When providing criticism, try to make it constructive to lead the other person down the correct path.
 * Keep the [project definition](https://github.com/BookStackApp/BookStack#project-definition)
 in mind when deciding what's in scope of the Project.